BPerezLamarque/HOME/Tutorial_HOME.md

 ## Creating alignments for each OTU

-In order to run HOME, you need first to create the microbial alignments for each OTU of the microbiota.
-The first steps of processing of the raw data (combining [QIIME](http://qiime.org) and [UPARSE](https://www.drive5.com/uparse/) thanks to the [BMP](http://www.brmicrobiome.org/16sillumina) pipelines) and the second steps to make the OTU alignments are available in a bash script [here](https://github.com/BPerezLamarque/HOME/blob/master/tutorial_HOME/make_clusters_OTU.sh).
+In order to run HOME, you need first to create the microbial alignments for each OTU of the empirical microbiota.
+The first step consists in the usual processing the raw data into OTUs (here we propose to combine [QIIME](http://qiime.org) and [UPARSE](https://www.drive5.com/uparse/) thanks to the [BMP](http://www.brmicrobiome.org/16sillumina) pipelines).
+Thus, the second step makes the OTU alignments for running HOME on them (using our own bash script: for each core OTU, it picks the most abundant sequence for every host and align them).
+An example of scripts to use for preparing alignments before running HOME is available in a bash script [here](https://github.com/BPerezLamarque/HOME/blob/master/tutorial_HOME/make_clusters_OTU.sh).

-All OTU alignments must be store in a specific folder (where you will run HOME) with the name formatted as **alignment_"name"_OTU.fas**, where "NAME" will be the name our your HOME run and "OTU" is the name of the specific OTU
+All OTU alignments must be stored in a specific folder (i.e. the working directory where you will run HOME) with the filenames formatted as **alignment_"name"_"OTUXXX".fas**, where "name" will be the name our your HOME run ("name"), and "OTUXXX" is the name of the specific OTU ("name_index").

 ## Example of empirical applications - great apes microbiota:

 Let's run HOME for 3 OTUs from the great apes microbiota.
-Previously, your working directory must contain the host tree saved with a filename **host_tree_"name".tre** (Newick format), and all the OTU alignments with the filenames **alignment_"name"_OTU.fas** (FASTA format).
+First, your working directory must contain the host tree saved with a filename **host_tree_"name".tre** (Newick format), and all the OTU alignments with the filenames **alignment_"name"_"OTUXXX".fas** (FASTA format).
 You can also directly provide the host tree in the function *HOME_model*.

 For instance, in this empirical application, you must provide: